 Sea Island: For the most luxurious vacation spots in Georgia, there is no better place than The Sea Island family of resorts.
 These Forbes Five Diamond resorts offers something for families to friends, to a wonderful couples getaway.
+The Cloister at Sea Island is the flagship resort.
 If you love the idea of luxury, but your pocketbook isn’t quite deep enough, consider a stay at The Inn at Sea Island.
 This hotel has the option of using the amenities at the swankier Sea Island resorts.

 Jekyll Island: Once the playground of America’s wealthiest robber barons, Jekyll Island is now a favorite family friendly beach destination.
 My niece loves to visit the Georgia Sea Turtle Center, but I’m a bit partial to the less flashy Tidelands Nature Center.
 Jekyll also has some of the best bike paths and my youngest got his first hole-in-one at the mini-golf course on the island.

 Little St. Simons Island, Georgia: Little St. Simons Island is the perfect family getaway for anyone who loves nature, but hates camping, plus the food can compete with the best Atlanta restaurant, and there is always a cooler of adult beverages chilling on the porch.